daonb/a-fittest-ide/README.md

 #  A Fittest IDE

-We provide a box with smart, sharp tools that keep developers happy.
+We provide a cli that install, runs and manages a toolbox of smart, sharp tools that keep developers happy.
+All the tools in the box are open source as well as this repo.
+Our main three tools are:
-The toolbox is based on:

 * zsh - a popular shell
 * tmux - a terminal multiplexer: lets you switch easily between several